 Professional Development for APSA members

-Please find below a list of some of the professional development resources that are available to you.
+Please find below a list of some of the professional development resources available to you.
 Please note that this is not an exhaustive list, and while we try to keep this list up-to-date, please confirm the details with the program manager as they are subject to change without notice.

 APSA Events and Workshops

-APSA offers day-long, half-day, as well as lunchtime sessions on a variety of topics to support members’ workplace development and provide opportunities for members to network with APSA colleagues.
+APSA offers day-long, half-day, and lunchtime sessions on a variety of topics to support members’ workplace development and provide opportunities for members to network with APSA colleagues.
 Areas of focus include career skills, management and leadership skills and life skills.
 These workshops are open to APSA members only, and there are no fees to attend the sessions.
 For more program information and to view upcoming courses, please click here.